Please ensure Javascript is enabled for purposes of website accessibility

 • triangle

-a poster with the shapes circle, star, heart, square, and triangle
+Preschool Shapes Level 1 circle, star, heart, square, triangle

 Level 2 – Next move on to: